antarctica/bas-style-kit-docs/site/_start/standards-accessibility.md

 The colour contrast for text and any interactive elements **should** be at least *4:5:1*, as recommended by GDS and the [W3C](http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html).

+## Providing context
+{: #{{ 'Providing context' | slugify }} }

-## Conveying context without colours or icons
+### Conveying context without colours or icons
 {: #{{ 'Conveying context without colours or icons' | slugify }} }

 {% include snippets/back-to-top.html %}

 Relying on colour or icons alone to indicate the meaning or context of an action or notice is bad practice.
-This information cannot is inaccessible to users of assistive technologies – such as screen readers.
-Instead efforts should be made to ensure that the context is either obvious from the content itself, or is included in an alternative form, such as with the <code>.sr-only</code> class.
+This information cannot is inaccessible to colour-blind users for example, or those using assistive technologies – such as screen readers.

+Instead, efforts should be made to ensure that the context is either obvious from the content itself, or is included in an alternative form, such as with the `.sr-only` class.

 Ideally [contextual colours]({{ '/core/colours/#standard-contextual-colours' | prepend: site.baseurl }}) and
 [icons]({{ '/core/icons/#standard-contextual-icons' | prepend: site.baseurl }}) should only be needed for reinforcing
 meaning that is already present in text or other markup.

-## Link context and roles
+### Link context and roles
 {: #{{ 'Link context and roles' | slugify }} }

 {% include snippets/back-to-top.html %}